 I would have to think hard to come up with a film whose story is more controversial than that of the 2006 Danish Film The Art of Crying (Kunsten at græde i kor).
-It’s a dark, melancholic story imbued with choices and sacrifices, about a dysfunctional family, sinful behavior, secrets, sicknesses, and a loss of innocence.
+It’s a dark, melancholic story imbued with choices and sacrifices, about a dysfunctional family, sinful behaviour, secrets, sicknesses, and a loss of innocence.

-The story is told through the eyes of eleven-year-old Allan (Jannik Lorenzen) who is trying to help his depressed father.
+The story is told through the eyes of eleven-year-old Allan (Jannik Lorenzen), who is trying to help his depressed father.
 The father is constantly threatening to take his own life, which he considers a failure.
-It takes a while to fully grasp the abnormality of Allan’s family – a loving yet distant mother and a teen-aged sister who seems to be the only person who can comfort the father when he slips into one of his suicidal moods by submitting to his unnatural urges.
+It takes a while to fully grasp the abnormality of Allan’s family – a loving yet distant mother and a teenaged sister who seems to be the only person who can comfort the father when he slips into one of his suicidal moods by submitting to his unnatural urges.

-The Art of Crying was highly recommended to me as a challenging and controversial film and it did not disappoint.
+The Art of Crying was highly recommended to me as a challenging and controversial film, and it did not disappoint.

 The Art of Crying Trailer